Wines of Spain: Ribera del Duero

-A beacon of Spanish viticultural fortitude, Ribera del Duero’s prolific winemaking tradition of producing exquisite vintages has been in existence since the Roman Empire over 2,000 years ago.
+A beacon of Spanish viticultural fortitude, Ribera del Duero is a prolific wine in existence since the Roman Empire over 2,000 years ago.
 While continuing to place Spanish wines at the forefront of the marketplace with offerings that have been qualified by the most stringent of standards, the region has become a revered powerhouse of Spanish winemaking precedents.

 A legend of the Ribera del Duero region, the iconic Vega Sicilia has been producing top quality wines since 1864.
 Revered as one of the founders of Ribera’s wine making tradition, Don Eloy Lecanda Chaves first brought French Bordeaux varietal grapes to the region in the hopes of producing high quality French style wines.
 Through this endeavor however, Chaves discovered that when he combined Cabernet Sauvignon and other French varietals with the local Tinto Del Pais grape (now commonly known as Tempranillo) he was able to produce a supreme wine that would rival any of the traditional vintages he previously ventured to produce.
 The Tempranillo grape exudes a ruby color and produces a full-bodied wine that boldly exhibits flavors of vanilla, berry, plum and tobacco.
 Through Chaves’s revolutionary discovery, the bodega of Vega Sicilia is credited with not only bringing high quality wine production to the Ribera region, but also transforming the artisanal winemaking traditions of the area into a globally recognized wine zone.
 Perhaps the most notable vintage to come from Vega Sicilia is the Unico Gran Reserva, which is comprised of a blend of Tempranillo and Cabernet Sauvignon grapes from the estate’s oldest vines and is said to exhibit its signature hazelnut and wood perfume even up to 80 years after bottling.